 Kedar Ganga Sangam: Around 100 Yards from the Ganga Temple flows the river Kedar Ganga.
 Starting from the Kedar Valle, this river meets the Bhagirathi on its left bank.

 Morning drive to Gaurikund, Trek start from Gaurikund to Kedarnath (3584 mts) on foot or on by pony / Doli.
 Tour members should carry personal medicines, heavy woolen, toiletries and clothes for an overnight halt at Kedarnath.
 Check in Hotel.
 Later visit Kedarnath Temple.
-Night halt.
+Night halt in guest house or camp.

 Early morning, after Temple Darshan trek down to Gaurikund.
 Later, drive to Rudraprayag via Guptkashi.
 Check in Hotel at Rudraprayag.
 Night Halt.